noojee/acceloapi/README.md

 # acceloapi
 Java api for the Accelo CRM

-As they name says this is an Java API that makes it easier to talk to the Accelo REST API.
+As the name says, this is an Java API that makes it easier to talk to the Accelo REST API.

-Fetching data from the Accelo servers is slow so the library is heavily cached.
+Fetching data from the Accelo servers rather slow so the library is heavily cached.

-The Api automatically caches the results of each query (filter) so that if you run the same query again the results will come back from the cache.
+The Api automatically caches the results of each query (filter) so that if you run the same query again, the results will come back from the cache.

-When you run a query the individual entities are also added to the cache using their id as a key so a subsequent call to AcceloDao.getById() will retrieve the results from the cache.
+When you run a query the individual entities are also added to the cache using their id as a key.
+Subsequent calls using the entities id will retrieve the results from the cache.

 Cache Example

 filter.where(new Eq("contract", contract.getId())
 	.and(new After("date_closed", dayBefore).or(new Eq("date_closed", Expression.DATE1970))));
 List<Ticket> tickets = new TicketDao().getByFilter(filter);